Predator Eyes & Sunset Lies 🐫

 BAM!

-A crocodile launches out of the water like a missile.
+A croc launches out of the water like a missile.

 Chris’s voice crackles over the radio: